Stephen Sulzberger’s Blog

 Good luck finding these specs anywhere.
 Seems to be one of the lesser documented items in the Windows API (or it requires a very specific search term).
 Funnier still is you won’t get any compiler errors in Visual Studio 2005/2008 if your string is longer than the above mentioned lengths - you’ll just have to wait for your balloon tip to get cut off when it’s displayed.

-Some Firefox extensions I’ve found indispensable for web development (somewhat in order of use/importance):
+Some Firefox add-ons I’ve found indispensable for web development and everyday use:

 Cookie Manager Button - Creates an icon on the navigation toolbar for quick access the Cookie Manager.